 In July 2017, the Ninth Circuit Court of Appeals requested that our attorneys submit a response to the government's petition for "writ of mandamus" and invited the District Court to respond as well.
 The District Court responded via letter and we filed our answer.
 Further, eight amicus briefs were filed with the Ninth Circuit in support of our case.

 Pursuant to its order, a three judge panel of the Ninth Circuit, made up of Chief Justice Sidney Thomas, and Circuit Justices Alex Kozinski and Marsha Barzon heard oral arguments on December 11, 2017.
-Youth plaintiffs, now age 10 to 21, and our attorneys look forward to the panel decision.
 Eric Grant, representing the Trump administration and the U.S. government, argued that the case be dismissed.
 Justice Kozinski subsequently resigned and was replaced on the panel by Circuit Justice Michelle Friedland.

-Due to the Trump administration’s drastic tactics before the Ninth Circuit Court of Appeals to silence the voices of youth and keep science out of the courtroom, the trial will not begin on February 5th, as originally scheduled.
-We are optimistic that the Ninth Circuit Court of Appeals will soon rule in favor of the youth and lift the stay.
-As soon as we are back in the District Court, we will promptly ask the District Court to set a new trial date.
+Due to the Trump administration’s drastic tactics before the Ninth Circuit Court of Appeals to silence the voices of youth and keep science out of the courtroom, the trial did not begin on February 5th, as originally scheduled.